mumoshu/crossover/README.md

 ### Feature Complete

-Access to every feature Envoy provides. `envoy-xds-configmap-loader` makes no leaky abstraction on top of Envoy.
+Access to every feature Envoy provides. `crossover` makes no leaky abstraction on top of Envoy.

-You write regular Envoy config files. `envoy-xds-configmap-loader` just merges and syncs it to Envoy for you.
+You write regular Envoy config files. `crossover` just merges and syncs it to Envoy for you.

 ## Design

 [Envoy](https://www.envoyproxy.io/) is able to reconfigure itself at runtime by reading local files or by querying one or more management servers called xDS servers.

-`envoy-xds-configmap-loader` is an implementation of xDS that translates configs stored in Kubernetes to Envoy primitives.
+`crossover` is an implementation of xDS that translates configs stored in Kubernetes to Envoy primitives.

 It is an init container and a sidecar container for Envoy, deployed to your Kubernetes cluster along with Envoy, serving xDS.